weareoutman/clockpicker/README.md

 # ClockPicker [![Build Status](https://travis-ci.org/weareoutman/clockpicker.png)](https://travis-ci.org/weareoutman/clockpicker)  [![devDependency Status](https://david-dm.org/weareoutman/clockpicker.png)](https://david-dm.org/weareoutman/clockpicker#info=devDependencies)

-A android-like clock-style timepicker for Bootstrap (or jQuery).
+A clock-style timepicker for Bootstrap (or jQuery).
 [Documentation and examples](http://weareoutman.github.io/clockpicker/).

 ![Screenshot](http://weareoutman.github.io/clockpicker/assets/images/screenshot-1.png)

-## Browser and device support
+## Browser support

-We support all major browsers, including IE 9+, in both destop and mobile device.
+All major browsers are supported, including IE 9+.
 It should look and behave well enough in IE 8.

+## Device support

+Both desktop and mobile device are supported.
+It also works great in touch screen device.

+## Dependencies

+ClockPicker was originally designed for Bootstrap.
+So Bootstrap (and jQuery) is the only dependency(s).

+Since it only used `.popover` and some of `.btn` styles of Bootstrap, I picked these styles to build a jQuery plugin.
+Feel free to use `jquery-*` files instead of `bootstrap-*` , for non-bootstrap project.

 ## Usage